READ THIS . . . to benefit from Barbara's research and

 And of course you can always just Google

-the words "vanity subsidy publishing" to turn up some 300,000 Web pages on the topic.
+the words "vanity subsidy publishing" to turn up nearly 250,000 Web pages on the topic.

 Related Articles by Barbara